Ohalo-Ltd/solevm/README.md

 Log and call instructions have not yet been added.

-### Plans
+### Roadmap

 The plan for `0.2.0`, is to support all instructions, and to have a full test suite done.

-Additionally, the runtime should be verified to meet the yellow paper specification.
+The plan for `0.3.0` is that the runtime should be properly checked against the yellow paper specification - or at least the parts of the protocol that is supported (gas may never be).

-The plan for `0.3.0` is to extend the capacities of the runtime and add some performance optimization.
+The plan for `0.4.0` is to extend the capacities of the runtime and add some performance optimization.
+Gas may or may not be added here.

 The long-term plan is to add gas metering, and also add a way to add block data, chain settings, and other things.
-Whether any of that will be possible depends on many things, including the limitations of the EVM and Solidity.
+Whether any of that will be possible depends on many things, including the limitations of the EVM and Solidity (such as the maximum allowed code-size for contracts, and Solidity's stack limitations).